 Personification: A Definition

-Before students are able to recognize the use of personification in the literature they read and use the device in their own writing, they first need to have a firm grasp of what exactly personification is.
+Before students can recognize the use of personification in the literature they read and use the device in their writing, they first need to have a firm grasp of what exactly personification is.

 Fundamentally, personification is a specific type of metaphor.
 Generally, personification is defined as a literary device that assigns human qualities and attributes to objects or other non-human things.

 Simple examples that illustrate this definition can be found easily in our everyday speech.
 Many common examples of personification are so clichéd as to be almost invisible to the naked ear.
 We commonly hear these in such phrases as “the angry wind” or when we talk of “the brooding sky.”

 However, this basic definition doesn’t tell the whole story regarding this literary device.

 Not only does personification refer to the ascribing of human qualities to nonhuman things, such as in the use of emotions in the examples above, but it can also refer to the doing of actions we normally ascribe exclusively to humans.

 For example, in the phrase“the light danced across the sky”, even though we know the action of dancing is one that can technically only be performed by humans, we find no incongruity in the above phrase.
 A certain image is conjured up in our minds and we understand it imaginatively.